codynhanpham/rust_audio_server/README.md

 </br>

 #### GET `/generate_batch_files`
-Generate batch files for all audio files in the `audio/` folder.
+Generate batch files for all audio files in the `audio/` folder and validated playlists in the `playlists/` folder.
 The batch files are `.bat` files for Windows.
 The request will be automatically filled with the current server local IP address, and the default port `5055`.

-There will be one batch file for each audio file, and an extra `.bat` file that call the `/startnewlog` route.
+There will be one batch file for each audio file or playlist, and an extra `.bat` file that call the `/startnewlog` route.
 The request will return a `.zip` file containing all the batch files.
 The `.zip` file will be named with the IP address and port of the server: `{host_ip}_{port}.zip`.

 > The batch files for requesting audio have the value for the optional query `?time=` included.
 It automatically pull the client clock time and use it as the request time. ***The accuracy of Windows clock is only to the millisecond, so the request time will be rounded to the nearest millisecond, then times 1,000,000 for `nanoseconds`***.
 The same assumption as the [Note](#note) above applies for the data to be meaningful: the client and server must be synced to the same clock. ***Please ignore the `timestamp_client` column in the logs if you are unsure of the time difference between the client and server.***